ahauser31/vim-latex-live-preview/README.md

 Installation
 ------------

-Before installing, you need to make sure your Vim version is later than 7.3, and is compiled with `+python` feature.
+Before installing, you need to make sure your Vim version is later than 7.3.

 ### [vim-plug](https://github.com/junegunn/vim-plug)